 Stephen claimed the English throne after Henry I's death, precipitating a bitter civil war.
 When the war ended (nominally) in Stephen's favour he founded an abbey in Faversham, Kent.
 Matilda later granted Tring to her husband's monastery.

-Throughout the medieval period the land that now forms Tring Park was part of Tring Common, where commoners could graze their animals and forage for firewood.
+Throughout the medieval period, the land that now forms Tring Park was part of Tring Common, where commoners could graze their animals and forage for firewood.
 An area of woodland in the Park is called North Pest House Wood, suggesting that during the Black Death of 1348 victims of the plague may have been cared for in a house there.

-Almost 200 years later Henry VIII seized Tring Park for the Crown and granted it to Sir Edward North in 1546, but it was back in Crown hands just 2 years later.
+Almost 200 years later Henry VIII seized Tring Park for the Crown and granted it to Sir Edward North in 1546, but it was back in Crown hands just two years later.
 In 1554 Queen Mary granted Tring to Henry Peckham but just a few years later Peckham was implicated in a Protestant conspiracy against Mary and was executed for treason.
 Peckham's wife continued to live at Tring but when she died in 1602 the manor once more reverted to the Crown.

 Tring was later owned by Charles I, who gave it to his wife Henrietta Maria.
 After his death, it passed to Charles II's wife Catherine of Braganza.
 When Queen Catherine died Charles gave Tring to his Groom of the Bedchamber and Clerk of the Treasury, Henry Guy.
 One of Guy's tasks was to look after Charles' mistress Nell Gwyn.
 Tradition says that Gwyn lived for a time at a house in Tring, and the Obelisk in Tring Park was erected in her honour.